GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 itself.
 Assign the \"vulnerability-id\" and \"plugin-id\" FedRAMP extensions as properties to this actor.

-And information provided by the tool that characterizes the risk are captured as facet fields.
+Information provided by the tool that characterizes the risk is captured as facet fields.
 When the scanner tool provides risk values from other recognized systems, such as a CVE number, IAVAM severity, or CVSS metric, the NIST-defined name and system values must be used, in